tiagomms/Loops-X-R/Docs/CODING_STANDARDS.md

 - Consider comfort and safety in VR
 - Use appropriate VR interaction patterns
 - Consider performance implications of VR rendering

-## Error Handling
-- Use try-catch blocks for expected exceptions
-- Log errors with appropriate context
-- Use Debug.LogWarning for recoverable issues
-- Use Debug.LogError for critical issues

 ## Version Control
 - Write meaningful commit messages